cesardeltoroc/reading-notes/401/class2.md

  > This first module name is usually called main so the value for name in main.py is __main__.

  > If you want to import a different name of another file import it into main.py to show the name of the file on the other page.

+ ## Things I want to know more about

+> I would like to know more about how the build of python works, how does the data in the application flow?